-The Cutty Sark was launched 1869 in Dumbarton, Scotland.
-In tea trade until 1890, she took part in the tea clipper races from China to London which made her famous and gave her a legendary reputation.
-After that she was used for general trade and wool transport.
-She won all of the wool races she took part in and set several speed records.
-In 1954, after many years as a stationary training ship she was moved to a purpose-built dry-dock in Greenwich and preserved as a museum ship.
+The Cutty Sark was launched in Dumbarton, Scotland, in 1869.
+In tea trade until 1890, she took part in the tea clipper races from China to London.
+The races made her famous and gave her a legendary reputation.
+Later on the ship was used for general trade and wool transport.
+Cutty Sark won all of the wool races she took part in and set several speed records.
+After many years as a stationary training ship she was moved in 1954 to a purpose-built dry-dock in Greenwich and preserved as a museum ship.

-During repair works in May 2007 the ship caught fire and was considerably damaged.
+In May 2007, during repair works, the ship caught fire and was considerably damaged.
 However, after reviewing the damage and successfully raising funds it was decided to restore the ship completely.
-She was opened to the public again in 2012.
+In 2012 she was opened to the public again.